palacelatam/ccm2.0/gcp-organization.md

     3.  **Plan:** Run `terraform plan` to review the exact changes that will be made.
     4.  **Apply:** Run `terraform apply` to implement the changes.
 * This IaC-first approach prevents configuration drift, provides a full audit trail of changes, and ensures that the infrastructure remains consistent and well-documented over time.
 Manual changes via the GCP Console should be avoided for foundational resources.

+### 8.4 Development Environment Management

+* **Development Database:** The `ccm-development` Firestore database was created manually following Google Cloud security best practices for CMEK implementation.
+* **Future Development Projects:** Additional development projects should follow the same CMEK-enabled pattern using existing KMS infrastructure.
+* **Production Deployment:** When deploying to production, the same security configuration pattern should be replicated in the Production folder projects (`prod1-service`, `prod2-service`) using their respective KMS keys.